Kepler Interactive: History

 In 2023, Kepler also launched Kepler Ghost, a white-label publishing service, providing marketing and publishing for game developers.
 Eternights from Studio Sai was the first video game project to benefit from this program.
-The Gentlebros, the developer behind the Cat Quest series, became the eighth studio to join Kepler's ownership structure; meanwile a partnership with the new studio Sandfall Interactive for the latter's debut title, Clair Obscur: Expedition 33, was officially announced in March 2023.
+The Gentlebros, the developer behind the Cat Quest series, became the eighth studio to join Kepler's ownership structure; meanwhile a partnership with the new studio Sandfall Interactive for the latter's debut title, Clair Obscur: Expedition 33, was officially announced in March 2023.
 It also partnered with Ironwood Studios for the publishing and release of Pacific Drive.
-In April 2025, Kepler published the critically acclaimed Clair Obscur: Expedition 33 by Sandfall, a game whose development it had also funded.

-In 2025, Tactical Adventures, the studio behind Solasta: Crown of the Magister, became the ninth independent studio to join the collective of studios that co-own Kepler Interactive.
+In April 2025, Kepler published Clair Obscur: Expedition 33, whose development it had funded as a result of its partnership with Sandfall, to universal acclaim.
+The same year, Tactical Adventures, the studio who made Solasta: Crown of the Magister, became the ninth independent studio integrated into the Kepler Interactive brand.